-In this column, type in the variable name that will be used to identify each of the variables in the data file.
-These should be listed in your codebook.
-Each variable name should have only 64 characters (SPSS Version 12) or eight characters or fewer (previous versions of SPSS), and must follow the naming conventions specified by SPSS (these are listed in Chapter 2).
-Each variable name must be unique.
+In this column, type in the brief variable name that will be used to identify each of the variables in the data file (listed in your codebook).
+Keep these variable names as short as possible, and not exceeding 64 characters (SPSS Version 12 onwards) or eight characters (earlier versions of SPSS).
+They must follow the naming conventions specified by SPSS (listed in Chapter 2).
+Each variable name must be unique, must start with a letter, and cannot contain spaces or symbols.
 For ideas on how to label your variables, have a look at the codebooks provided in the Appendix.
-These list the variable names used in the two data files that accompany this book (see p. xi for details of these files).
+These list the variable names used in data files that accompany this book (see p.
+12 for details of these files).